COVID-19 deaths of Serbian clerics highlight virus worries

 In other coronavirus developments:

-— Kansas prepared to launch a media campaign to encourage more people to wear masks, though some officials are skeptical that it will have much impact.
-Democratic Gov. Laura Kelly issued two mandates for people to wear masks in public, including one set to take effect Wednesday.
-But a June law allows the state’s 105 counties to opt out.

 — Vermont, which has had among the lowest U.S. infection rates but is experiencing a surge, announced it will add more contract tracers and testing capacity.
-Officials that the state’s contact tracing staff of about 40 will increase by about 20.
-“The contract tracing team has been stressed as you might imagine at this point,” Gov. Phil Scott, a Republican, said at his virus briefing on Friday.
+“The contract tracing team has been stressed as you might imagine at this point,” Gov. Phil Scott, a Republican, said.

 — Iran shuttered businesses and curtailed travel between its major cities, including the capital of Tehran, as it grapples with the worst outbreak of the coronavirus in the Mideast region.
 The Iranian Health Ministry said on Saturday that the death toll from the virus has surged past 44,000.
 The new restrictions include Iran’s major cities and will last two weeks but can be automatically extended.